 Folk Art Center (MP 382)

-The Folk Art Center was established by the Southern Highland Craft Guild in 1930.
+Proving yet again that this road has it all, The Folk Art Center is another unique stop along the Blue Ridge Parkway.
+It was established by the Southern Highland Craft Guild in 1930.
 It’s the oldest operating craft shop in the United States.

 Fryingpan Mountain Lookout Tower (MP 409.6)